Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab3/README.md

 ![](Images/Step1/Part2/Step1.png)

-2. Double-click the Mult block to open the Multiplier block parameters window as shown in the following figure.
+2. Double-click the `coef` block to open the Single Port RAM block parameters window as shown in the following figure.

 ![](Images/Step1/Part2/Step2.png)